kennytheeggman/embterm.nvim/README.md

 # Code Completer

-This project is a python script that takes code from your keyboard, and helps you complete it with AI.
+This project is a neovim plugin that embeds a terminal into your window

 # TODO